-Regular library board meetings must be held.
 South Dakota Codified Law, SDCL 14-2-40(5), requires "Each board of public library trustees shall ... meet at least once during each quarter of the year."
-The library director should attend each meeting and serve as secretary to the board.
+The library director attends each meeting and serves as secretary to the board.
 Active libraries generally find it beneficial to meet monthly.

-The chairperson and the library director should prepare the agenda and send it to the board members prior to each meeting, following the South Dakota Open Meetings Law, SDCL 1-25.
+The board chair and the library director should prepare the agenda and send it to the board members prior to each meeting, following the South Dakota Open Meetings Law, SDCL 1-25.
 More information about Open Meetings Law:

 Although discussions can be informal, the meetings should be conducted according to simple parliamentary procedure.
 The typical parliamentary order of business is listed below:

-The chairperson should conduct a controlled meeting with directed, pertinent discussion.
-Every board member must be given the opportunity to speak.
+The chair should conduct a controlled meeting with directed, pertinent discussion.
 See Robert's Rules of Order Parliamentary Procedure.
-In addition, check out Parliamentary Procedure advice from Dr. John A. Cagle.

 To make every meeting meaningful, complete routine business quickly to allow time for open discussion on long-range planning, policy review, methods of extending service to unreached portions of the community, and other big picture topics.

 A good organized orientation will include information packets with detailed information on responsibilities and ethics:

 The packets will help the trustees gain confidence as they begin their new duties and get the new trustees involved in board business.

 The librarian should also provide a map showing any branches, stations and bookmobile stops; names, addresses and telephone numbers of other members of the board, etc. The librarian should conduct a library tour for board members and introduce staff members and volunteers.

 The board of trustees must have an organized routine to conduct its affairs effectively, as outlined in its legally required bylaws in SDCL 14-2-40(2) :